snowplow-archive/snowplow.github.com/_posts/2014-09-xx-snowplow-android-tracker-0.1.1-released.md

 If you create a `Subject` instance, it will attach as much contextual information as it can, including by default the operating system version, device model and manufacturer.

 If you construct the `Subject` with an Android [`Context`] [android-context], the Tracker will attach additional context about the user's device, such as screen resolution, carrier information and most importantly, the [Advertising ID] [advertise-id].
+The Advertising ID requires the [Play Services SDK][play-services] to be set-up which you can find in more detail at the [Android Tracker Setup guide] [setup-doc].

 Here an example of how this would look: